samwel-mongare/hellorails/README.md

 # Hello Rails App

 > The app is an initialization of my first rail project where I create a new rails projects and all the dependencies required.
 I then link it to postgresql database and create a new database for the app.
-The app displays the text "Hello World" in the hello.index page and has its default route set to this page.
+The app displays the text "Hello World" in the hello.html page and has its default route set to this page.

 ## Project screenshots